Place de Bellecour, the largest open square in Lyon with statue and historic buildings, France

 Gastronomic capital, including traboules, Vieux Lyon traboules and Basilica of Fourvière, silk heritage, and riverside life.

-Lyon, France is a Moderate destination perfect for food and culture.
+Lyon, France is a destination with a temperate climate, perfect for bouchon restaurants and Renaissance traboules.
 The best time to visit is Apr, May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $102/day, while mid-range trips average $235/day.
+Budget travel costs around $111/day, while mid-range trips average $257/day.
 EU citizens need only ID.

 /day